RealHulubulu/openCVObjectDetectionRPi/README.md

 model = cv2.dnn.readNetFromTensorflow('frozen_inference_graph.pb', 'ssd_mobilenet_v2_coco_2018_03_29.pbtxt')

+Past calibration, each image is double saved as the raw image and as the image with bounding boxes.
+The images with bounding boxes have labels that say what is detected with a rounded detection percentage next to the label.

 The code creates a log file for each run.
-The format lists each picture taken (imag/imageWithBoxes) followed by a comma then a dictionary of each object detected with the number detected.
+At the top is the detection threshold used.
+Then the next line lists out each picture taken (imag/imageWithBoxes) followed by a comma then a dictionary of each object detected with the number detected.
 If the number is below the threshold set (objectDict[key] < 5 in code) then after the number of objects is a message that says (Running Low) in parenthesis.
+Next in the log is an array that shows all objects detected including false positives.
+The dimensions of the array are 100 rows by 7 columns.
+The rows are for each object detected.
+It is capped at 100.
+This is the from the output listed in the objectDetection code.
+The first entry for each row of the array is empty.
+The second entry is the object that is detected represented by its ID number.
+The third entry is the detection percentage.
+The last four entries are the bounding box X and Y coordinates for each object.
+From this array, only objects above the calibrated detection threshold and those objects selected for calibration will be used in the code.
+However, it is important to have a log of everything that is detected.
+Below the array is the runtime for detecting all objects found in the array in seconds.
 Below this line is a listing of each object detected with its percentage.
 Each log file captures all data per run of the script.
 The file itself is created at the start of the